 In 2002, Ben was appointed conductor of the Bristol Cabot Choir, and over the eight years he worked with them, transformed the choir into a major musical force in Bristol.
 The success of his work with the Cabot Choir led to his subsequent appointment as Musical Director of Bristol Opera, where he led the company in successful performances of Handel’s Samson and Lakmé by Delibes.
 He has led numerous choirs in and around Bristol for the past 20 years, including the New Harmony Ladies Choir (now Sound of Song), a number of afternoon choirs, the Bristol Gilbert and Sullivan Operatic Society, and has led rehearsals for the City of Bristol Choir, Bristol Chamber Choir and St Paul’s Church choir.

 Having qualified as an Advanced Skills Teacher of Music through the DfE Fast-Track Teaching programme, Ben worked for South Gloucestershire as a Head of Music and county specialist for eight years, before taking up the role of Director of Music at Colston’s Girls’ School, where he ran music across five schools (including four primary schools) from 2011-2016.

 Since 2016, Ben has worked part-time for Bristol Plays Music, the music education hub for the City of Bristol, based at the Colston Hall.
 In this role he has organised and coordinated major performances at the Colston Hall, Bristol Cathedral and further afield.
-He managed the Bristol Youth Choir from 2016-2017 and part-coordinated the live BBC Radio/TV music broadcast from Southmead Hospital on BBC Music Day 2017.
-He has written award-winning education materials and been nominated for two national Music Teacher awards for his work on projects such as the Bristol/Monteverdi 450 choral workshops and university seminar and the Bristol Minute of Listening.
-He is currently lead editor on the Cultural Curriculum for Bristol project, and is writing curriculum materials for the planned national 2019 Berlioz celebrations.
+He managed the Bristol Youth Choir from 2016-2017 and coordinated the live BBC Radio/TV music broadcast from Southmead Hospital on BBC Music Day 2017.
+He has written award-winning education materials and been nominated for three national Music Teacher awards for his work on projects such as the Bristol/Monteverdi 450 choral workshops and university seminar and the Bristol Minute of Listening.
+He is currently working with UWE to develop an exciting new website to showcase the Bristol Music Curriculum.
+He is writing curriculum materials for the planned national 2019 Berlioz celebrations.

 Nailsea Concert Orchestra – www.nailseaconcertorchestra.org